ucan-wg/invocation/README.md

 Invocations MAY require arguments from the output of other invocations.
 Waiting for each request to complete before proceeding to the next task has a performance impact due to the amount of latency.
 [Promise pipelining] is a solution to this problem: by referencing a prior invocation, a pipelined invocation can direct the executor to use the output of one invocations into the input of the other.
 This liberates the invoker from waiting for each step.

-An `Await` MAY be used as a variable placeholder for a concrete value in a [Task] [Invocation] output, waiting on a previous step to complete.
+An `Await` MAY be used as a variable placeholder for a concrete [Result] of an [Instruction] [Invocation], waiting on a previous step to complete.

 For example, consider the following invocation batch: